DakotaClawson/aws-cloud-practitioner-prep/README.md

 - Discover patterns in text with Amazon Comprehend.
 - Identify potentially fraudulent online activities with Amazon Fraud Detector.
 - Build voice and text chatbots with Amazon Lex.<br />
+- Amazon Textract is a machine learning service that automatically extracts text and data from scanned documents.

 <b>Machine Learning (ML)</b><br />

 - Amazon SageMaker empowers you to build, train, and deploy ML models quickly.
+- <b>Amazon Augmented AI (Amazon A2I)</b> provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
+With Amazon A2I, you can also create your own workflows for machine learning models built on Amazon SageMaker or any other tools.

 ## AWS Well-Architected Framework